dcunited001/dcunited001.github.io/_posts/2016-07-18-illegal-immigration-national-security-debt.md

 Just think about that for a minute.

-## (6) Disparity in Education and Government Services
+## (7) Disparity in Education and Government Services

-- (6) their children can't receive education (depending on circumstance)
-      - this leads to large amounts of idle, uneducated youth
+Their children may or may not have access to education, depending on circumstance.
+This could contribute to idle, under-educated youth.
+What does that contribute to?

-        - it's bad. and when the issue is resolved, these children will suffer lasting consequences, as they won't easily conform to others of the same age in the education system
+When we do solve this issue, these children will suffer lasting consequences, as they won't easily conform to others of the same age in the education system.

-        - major source of long term consequences.
-        - a certain minority who, if granted amnesty, *may* feel ashamed to admit to their past, for fear of judgement and for fear of being labeled as someone who is less capable in the workplace
-          - because of a lack of education
-          - or because a perceived lack of education
+*Disparity in education is a major source of long-term consequences*.
+A certain fraction of new citizens who, if granted amnesty, *may* feel ashamed to admit to receiving amnesty, for fear of judgement and for fear of being labeled as someone who is less capable in the workplace.
+This could result from a lack of education or a perceived lack of education, **both of which result from a complete failure to provide an adequate amnesty process.**

-## (7) Strict Policies make things tough

-- (7) if strict policies on stemming demand for illegal immigrant employment are working, then things are going to get real hard for illegal immigrants, including those who would otherwise be "model uncitizens"
-      - this leads to about 3% of the population suffering serious hardship, with little options for money to resolve those problems.
-      - that will lead people to partake in organized crime

-## (8) Cultural Isolation (repeated?)

-- (8) these people will become culturally isolated from the rest of america, having to live in the shadows, basically
-      - major, major source of misunderstanding and conflict
-      - i've never actually met someone that i know to be an illegal immigrant. never spoken to someone like that.
+A process which transitions illegal immigrants to citizens which does not help bridge that gap is a failure out of the gate.
+You might as well retire that horse.
+You might celebrate your victory on illegal immigration and pat yourself on the back ... but guess what?
+You just created a source of long-term tension along ethnic lines.
+That's like sellin someone a car without an engine.
+Thanks a lot.

-## (9) No Means of Identification (retitle bc they could have)
+## (9) Identification and Proof of Citizenship

-- (9) there is no assurance that these immigrants have valid identification from another country
-      - where do we send them back?
-        - if they have no identification. they will probably lie and say their from tijuana or cuidad juarez.
-      - there is major potential for abuse of our own systems here
-        - someone may manipulate the system into getting a free plane ticket to basically anywhere they want
-        - that's probably not actually such a serious threat though.
-      - this one has national security written all over it
+There's no assurance that these immigrants have valid identification, contributing to national security and operational problems.
+I don't want to elaborate too much here, but we're asking for it.
+There is major potential for abuse of ICE procedures here.
+If we do need to deport someone, where do we send them?
+It's possible to manipulate the system into basically getting a free plane ticket anywhere they want.

+(review)

 ## (10) Burden of Cost is on Taxpayers

-- (10) the burden of cost to monitor and deport is placed on taxpayers
-      - who can't be sure that there is a coherent strategy for actual resolution
-      - this forms a bureaucracy, who's budget from year-to-year actually requires maintainence of the problem ... to some extent, anyways.
-        - because of congressional and executive oversight, it also requires establishing reports demonstrating reasonable progress
+The burden of cost to monitor and deport is placed on taxpayers, but we can't be sure that there's a coherent strategy for actual resolution.
+This results in the formation of a bureaucracy, whose budget from year-to-year actually requires maintainence of the problem ... to some extent, anyways.
+And because ICE needs congressional and executive oversight, it also requires establishing reports demonstrating reasonable progress.

-      - but this is a major problem because the incentives behind each of the players suffer from major, major overhang and stifled discussion.
-        - overhang as in the incentives are like a really wobbly jenga tower.
+It's necessary to provide visibility here and reports summarize ICE's operations.
+However, the incentives for each party here do not line up properly.
+There's major overhang with regard to enforcing immigration, as in incentives driving each party's behavior line up like a wobbly jenga tower.

+(review ^^^)

 ## (11) Implementation Risks Fracturing Families